Thursday, September 8, 2022 | 4:00 PM EDT - 5:00 PM EDT

-Join the National Committee on September 8, 2022 at 4:00 p.m.
-EDT for a webinar with Cheng Li as he reflects on personnel changes coming at China’s 20th Party Congress.
+The National Committee on U.S.-China Relations held an event on September 8, 2022 with Cheng Li discussing personnel changes coming at China’s 20th Party Congress.

 Cheng Li is director of and senior fellow at the Brookings Institution’s John L. Thornton China Center.
 He is also a director of the National Committee on U.S.-China Relations, a distinguished fellow at the University of Toronto’s Munk School of Global Affairs and Public Policy, and a member of the Council on Foreign Relations.
 Dr. Li’s research areas include the transformation of the Chinese leadership, generational change and technological development in China, public health, and the Chinese middle class.
 He is the author and editor of 17 books, including The Power of Ideas: The Rising Influence of Thinkers and Think Tanks in China (2017) and Middle Class Shanghai: Reshaping U.S.-China Engagement (2021).
 He is completing a book manuscript with the working title Xi Jinping’s Protégés: Rising Elite Groups in the Chinese Leadership.

 Dr. Li received his M.A. from the University of California, Berkeley and Ph.D. from Princeton University.